ushertpain/gem_price_data_analysis_proj/README.md

 ## Data Analysis
 I listed out initial questions I was interested in:
 - Q1: Averagely, what is the most pricey kind of gemstone?
-- Q2: How many emeralds are available in that store, and which other gemstones are green in color?
+- Q2: How many green emeralds are available in that store, and which other gemstones are mostly green in color?
 - Q3: Which gemstones are listed in the bottom 10 in terms of price but have a high Estimated RRP?
 - Q4: What is the most expensive gemstone in terms of treatment and clarity?
 - Q5: How many types and shapes are listed?